Given similar academic results, students who expect higher scores actually attain them

 This study showed that given similar academic results*, students who expect higher scores actually attain them.
 In other words, the study refutes the idea that students who expect high scores are poorer students because they spend less time and effort studying.
 It is possible, the authors say, that students with high expectations also have more ambition, a fighting spirit, determination, and as a result are certain in their success.

 The authors of the study also analysed the gender specifics associated with academic performance expectations.
 There is no consensus on this, however.
-The results of the study showed that girls are more careful in their predictions than young men.
+The results of the study showed that young women are more careful in their predictions than young men.
 Their expectations are more rational and are often more in line with reality, particularly on the third exam.
 In other words, girls are faster to learn to predict their performance results.

 Overall, the research confirmed that, on average, all students — both boys and girls — are overwhelmingly inclined to overestimate their abilities.
 But with each passing exam, their predictions become more accurate.